Back to blog

 IoT-enabled Product as a Service

 Implementing IoT can be of great help in this regard, but such a solution initially requires a reasonable investment, and then you have to wait for a while until the money pays off.
 But what to do if you don’t have funds right now and you understand that IoT is the best choice for your business?
 The traditional option is to look for an investor.
-But there is another one that is gaining momentum — Product as a Service.
+But there is another one that is gaining momentum—Product as a Service.

 At first glance, this model may seem a perfect option as it reduces the risk of asset investment and performance risk.
-The cost of the technologies required to implement the IoT-Enabled Product as a Service business model is going down thus making them more affordable.
+The cost of the technologies required to implement the IoT-enabled Product as a Service business model is going down thus making them more affordable.
 The use of open-source technologies and access to out-of-the-box solutions to integrate into IT and OT systems considerably reduces development and implementation costs.

 However, there is the flip side of the coin.
 This model is more efficient in the short term, but usually more expensive strategically, while custom implementation on top of an out-of-the-box platform is more efficient in the long term, but requires more investments from the start.